 You will need to cut some fabric off the bottom (polka dot) fabric.
 Knowing where it meets up with the top piece is important.
 Figure out where they meet then add ⅝ inch for seam allowance and then cut.

-Next we need to fix the width.
-Using another pillowcase see how wide the pillowcase should be, add 5/8 inch for seam allowance and cut.
+Next, we need to fix the width.
+Using another pillowcase see how wide the pillowcase should be, add ⅝ inch for seam allowance, and cut.

 Now that we have the correct width we need to make sure the top piece is the correct width.
 Place it across the bottom piece and cut the excess fabric off.

-Now everything should be cut – yea!
-Now unfold the main piece and spread it out.
+Unfold the main piece and spread it out.
 The top piece should be folded in half lengthwise so it has a nice finished top.
-Put right sides together, pin and sew the top piece to the bottom piece.
+Put the right sides together, pin, and sew the top piece to the bottom piece.

 After you have sewn the two pieces together press the seam with a hot iron.

-Now fold the entire thing in half (right sides together.
+Now fold the entire thing in half, right sides together.
 Sew the side and bottom.